NeurAI-Lab/MMC/README.md

-# MultiModal-Collaborative (MMC) for integrating RGB and Thermal modalities
+# MultiModal-Collaborative (MMC) Learning Framework for integrating RGB and Thermal spectral modalities

 This is the official code for NeurIPS 2021 Machine Learning for Autonomous Driving Workshop